Wonicon/naivecc/README.md

 Just set `%option yylineno` does not provide me with an auto-inc `yylineno`.
 Because this option is just aimed to be compatible with the old lex, so it is better to add a rule and add up `yylineno` by hand.
+But if combined with bison, it will have an auto-increase yylineno.

 ### fileno